hmazhar/hamelot.io/_posts/2013-12-16-moderngl-camera.md

 layout: post
 title: ModernGL Camera
 date: '2013-12-16'
-description: A modern opengl quaternion camera class
+description: A modern opengl quaternion camera class using glm
 categories: [visualization]
 tags: [glm, modernGL, camera, c++, glut, quaternion]
 ---

-This is an update to my previous opengl Camera class.
+This is an update to my previous [OpenGL camera class](http://hamelot.co.uk/visualization/opengl-camera/).
 It uses GLM for all math operations and is better suited for use with modern opengl code based on shaders and such.

 Code is also availible here: